JustErikSK/BetterSkyblockDrops-plugin/README.md

 # Better Skyblock Drops Plugin
 This plugin brings new loot for zombies, blazes, husks, skeletons, wither skeletons, withers and zombified piglins.

-Now with seasonal events too!
-(Halloween and Christmas)

 You can find detailed information about this plugin on our Wiki https://with-rage-studios-plugins.fandom.com/wiki/Better_Skyblock_Drops

 **INSTALLATION:**